Tibial plateau fracture: Classification

 Main feature of this type of fracture is a transverse subcondylar fracture with dissociation of the metaphysis from the diaphysis.
 The fracture pattern of the condyles is variable and all types of fractures can occur.
 This is a high energy injury with a complex mechanism that includes varus and valgus forces.
 Up to 33% of these fractures may be open, often with extensive soft tissue injuries and risk of compartment syndrome.
 Represents 20% of all tibial plateau fractures.

+Hohl and Moore is an alternative classification for tibial plateau fractures.
+The 5 types are: